IamLiesa/blog_21moves/content/blog/good-morning-yoga-at-lago-sul-trasimeno.md

 {{% chapter_header "The most beautiful place" "beautifulPlace" %}}
 When we arrived at Lago sul Trasimeno I immediately felt that this place would be good for me.
 The apartment was located on a hill with a breathtaking view on the Trasimeno Lake.
 It wasn’t very spacious or even luxurious, yet still it was this simplicity that made the place even more special.
 A few steps up the hill there was a huge pool with an even more beautiful view.
 It was the perfect spot for me to workout and to seriously start my morning Yoga routine.

-{{% pin_it_image "goodmorning yoga sun salutation" "img/posts/good-morning-yoga-at-lago-sul-trasimeno/IMG_5893.jpg" %}}
+{{% pin_it_image "goodmorning yoga sun salutation" "img/posts/good-morning-yoga-at-lago-sul-trasimeno/IMG_5893.jpg" "is-src-set" %}}

 {{% chapter_header "A place just to ourselves" "placeToOurselves" %}}
 There weren’t many other people around our accommodation.
 We also didn’t have a TV or a radio and of course I didn’t bring my laptop with me.
 In the evenings when we were sitting outside with a glass of wine it was so quiet, all you could hear were the mosquitos and the crickets.
 It was my first vacation after nine months of nonstop working.
 To get a little distance from my life at home this was exactly what I had needed.